WANdisco/livedata-migrator-scripting/status/README.md

 #LiveData Migrator Status E-mail Script

 This script will poll LiveData Migrator status and send it via e-mail.
+To recieve a daily update of the status of LiveData Migrator configure this script to run once a day via a cron job.

+**Usage:**

     ./ldm-status.py --config status.config status